 What Is Frozen Yoghurt Bark?

-Frozen yoghurt bark is simply yoghurt frozen on a tray with lots of different foods stirred through and/or added to the top of the yoghurt.
-It is very simple to make and can be easily customized to suit taste.
+Frozen yoghurt bark is simply yoghurt frozen on a tray with lots of different foods stirred through and/or added to the top of the yogurt.
+It is very simple to make and can be easily customised to suit your taste.

 Like most foods, not all frozen yoghurt bark is created equally.
 It will all depend on the yoghurt used and the toppings/stir-ins that you choose to add.

-- If your bark is made from an added sugar yoghurt with toppings such as candy, chocolate etc then obviously it is not a healthy treat.
+If your bark is made from an added sugar yogurt with toppings such as candy, chocolate etc then obviously it is not a healthy treat.

-- Do not add whole nuts or big pieces of nuts to the bark, they can get lodged in babies windpipes.
-I recommend missing out the pistachios in this recipe.
+Do not add whole nuts or big pieces of nuts to the bark, they can get lodged in babies windpipes.
+I recommend missing out on the pistachios in this recipe.

 Looking for more healthy kid recipes?Sign up for my free recipe newsletter to get new family friendly recipes in your inbox each week!
 Find me sharing more kid-friendly inspiration on Pinterest and Instagram.